• Skip to primary navigation

 Canned Zucchini Salad

 This is very easily done in a Vitamix on low.
 I find the blender does a better job than a food processor.
-The zucchini can also be either peeled or not, depending on the variety and size of it.
-I also like to add some chopped parsley.
+I also often add the garlic right into the blender, it saves me some shopping.
+The zucchini can also be either peeled or not, depending on the variety and size of it.ย

 Variety-wise I use whatever is growing in our garden.
 Red, yellow, or orange peppers will work.
 Costata Romanesco zucchini is my favorite, but any other works too.